titan-data/titan-server/README.md

 persistence layer, and remote executor framework.
 The important parts of the server can be found at:

-  * `com.delphix.titan.apis.*` - Entry points for the remote APIs.
+  * `io.titandata.apis.*` - Entry points for the remote APIs.
 Very thin layer that translates from JSON into native models and then invokes the appropriate backend model.
-  * `com.delphix.titan.storage.*` - Provider for storage and metadata persistence.
+  * `io.titandata.storage.*` - Provider for storage and metadata persistence.
 While there is an abstraction layer, there is only one provider for ZFS.
 See `ZfsStorageProvider` for more information.
-  * `com.delphix.operation.*` - Handlers for asynchronous push and pull operations.
+  * `io.titandata.operation.*` - Handlers for asynchronous push and pull operations.
 The actual operations are run through the remote providers, but the generic operations framework handles starting and stopping operations, reporting back to the APIs, etc. For more information, see `OperationProvider`
-  * `com.delphix.remote.*` - Per-remote handlers for push and pull operations.
+  * `io.titandata.remote.*` - Per-remote handlers for push and pull operations.
 These handle the work of pushing and pulling, within the context set up by the operations provider.